As the world of work continues to evolve, it is now more important than ever for you to prioritize how you reset your life as a leader.

 - Social reset – Having a strong support network of positive people even when working virtually.

-- Spiritual reset – meditation, prayer, or involving in any activity that feeds the soul
+- Spiritual reset – meditation, prayer, or being involved in any activity that feeds the soul

 Set new goals